Fried Shark Recipe with Tasty Caribbean Flavors

 Sharks urinate through their skin, so when the fish is being processed, it will have a strong urea-like smell.
 My local fish vendor usually processes the meat for me by washing the shark, removing its guts, and allowing the blood to drain out.

-He’s really experienced with processing fish, so the shark had no scent and was ready to be used right away.
+By preparing it this way, the shark meat had no scent and was ready to be used right away.

 Pro tip: The fish vendor suggested to wash the shark when I got home with flour only and not lime.
 He noted lime makes the shark meat tougher and chewier.